-How to Say Happy Birthday in Chinese Posted by sasha on Jul 2, 2013 in Culture, Leisure, Vocabulary
+How to Say Happy Birthday in Chinese Posted by sasha on Jul 2, 2013 in Culture, Vocabulary

 Yesterday, we celebrated a friend’s birthday with a delicious sushi dinner and fancy cocktails with live music.
 Tomorrow, we’ll be celebrating both my country’s and sister’s birthdays.
 As such, I figured now was as good a time as any to do a blog post about birthdays in Chinese.

 Your birthday (生日 – shēng rì) comes but once a year, and it gives you a chance to celebrate with family and friends as you get one year older.
 Many people like to have a birthday party (生日派对 – shēng rì pài duì) or simply have a casual get-together (聚会 – jù huì) in a restaurant or bar.
 If you’re having a party, you’ll need to think about who to invite (邀请 – yāo qǐng).
 Of course, if you’re attending a party, you should probably buy a gift (礼物 – lǐ wù) or at least a birthday card (生日卡 – shēng rì kǎ).
 For the party, you also probably want to buy some balloons (气球 – qì qiú) and the all-important birthday cake (生日蛋糕 – shēng rì dàn gāo).
 The birthday boy or girl should blow out the candles (吹蜡烛 – chuī là zhú) on the cake while others sing “Happy Birthday.”
 In Chinese, it goes something like this…

 祝你生日快乐 – zhù nǐ shēng rì kuài lè

 Learn how to sing “Happy Birthday” in Chinese with this easy video.